LunarShuttle/2DO-Electron/README.md

 ## All Contributors✨

-Huge thanks to the following people for contributing to Gossip! ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Huge thanks to the following people for contributing to 2Do([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->